pFedGPA: Diffusion-based Generative Parameter Aggregation for Personalized Federated Learning: Methodology

-Moreover, in \cite{shamsian2021personalized}, the hypernetwork takes a trainable vector descriptor as the input to differentiate each client.
-However, This approach does not scale efficiently.
-When new clients join the network, it often requires training suitable embedding vectors for them from scratch.
-As the network scale continues to grow, it also becomes necessary to fine-tune all clients' embedding vectors to achieve stronger representational capabilities while keeping consistency across clients.
+\paragraph{Global Guidance.} To quickly initialize a newly joined client, we propose a global guidance approach to help the client model adapt its parameters to the local data in just a few iterations.
+In \cite{shamsian2021personalized}, a hypernetwork is used to take a trainable vector descriptor as input to differentiate each client.
+However, this approach has scalability limitations.
+Specifically, when new clients join the network, it often requires training new embedding vectors from scratch, which becomes increasingly inefficient as the network grows.
+Moreover, fine-tuning all clients' embedding vectors to achieve consistent representation is necessary but complex.
 In diffusion models, if the input also includes client descriptors $e_{client}$, it can be implemented as a form of classifier-free guidance, utilizing a linear combination of conditional and unconditional score estimates to provide client-specific guidance:

 where $\omega$ controls the strength of the guidance.
-The advantage is no need to train a separate classifier.
-However, here we adopt a classifier guidance approach because, in the FL setting, each client inherently serves as a classifier model relative to the diffusion model.
-In turn, the diffusion model provides global guidance to local clients.
+The advantage is that there is no need to train a separate classifier.
+However, in our approach, we adopt classifier-based guidance because, in the FL setting, each client inherently serves as a classifier relative to the diffusion model.
+In turn, the diffusion model offers global guidance to the local client models.
 That is:

 where $\log P_{y}(x| \theta)$ represents the training loss of the client model in probabilistic form (e.g., cross-entropy loss).
+This setup allows the diffusion model to share information across clients while preserving the adaptability of personalized models.
+Instead of fitting each client's distribution individually, a unified model is used to estimate the overall score of model distributions, thereby facilitating efficient knowledge sharing.

-Another benefit is that utilizing a unified model to estimate the overall score of model distributions, rather than conditionally fitting each client's distribution, promotes information sharing across clients while maintaining the adaptability of personalized models.
-For a newly joined client, this method can accomplish initialization within a few iterations.
-During each iteration, the client sends fine-tuned model parameters to the server, where the diffusion model alternately provides global guidance to update them.
-This process is depicted in Fig. ~\ref{fast_adaptation}.
+For newly joined clients, this approach enables rapid initialization within just a few iterations.
+In each iteration, the client sends its fine-tuned model parameters to the server, where the diffusion model provides global guidance to update these parameters.
+This process is illustrated in Fig. \ref{fast_adaptation}.